-When Your Air Conditioning Freezes Up – Frozen AirConditioner
+When Your AC Freezes Up – Frozen AirConditioner

 Frozen Air Conditioner - Why is the Air Conditioner Frozen?
 Possible Cause Number One

 This is enough to cause concern because the air conditioner pipes have ice on them.
 Ice on the pipes is not normal.
 An airconditioner or heat pump is not designed to make ice.
 An air conditioning unit is designed to cool the home or business and it is abnormal for ice to form on an air conditioner.
 A heat pump will form frost or ice on the outside condenser coils in the winter time but frozen condenser coils is common and the heat pump is equipped with a method to defrost the condenser coils.